-After graduation, Becky began working in media, first for Baltimore magazine, and then for Philadelphia magazine as the director of marketing.
+After graduating from Franklin & Marshall College, Becky had a successful career in the magazine industry, first for Baltimore magazine, and then for Philadelphia magazine as the director of marketing.
 In 1999, she founded The Fawcett Group, a full-service public relations and marketing firm with offices in New York City and Philadelphia.

 Founder, Board Vice Chair

 Kipp is a consultant at Accordion Partners.
 Accordion is the only consulting firm focused exclusively within the Office of the CFO.
 Accordion works alongside Private Equity sponsor management teams to support initiatives across the entire finance function.
 While engagements span all industries and sizes, the focus is consistent: flawless execution.

 Kipp earned his B.A. degree in finance from Franklin & Marshall College in 1993, his MBA from Villanova University in 1996 and completed his CFA degree in 1999.
 The decision to launch Helpusadopt.org was almost immediate once he realized what the average adoption costs are, how many couples struggle financially and how others go childless.